 Interpretation of PCA regression

 The PCA of leaf traits results in two retained principle components with a cumulative R2 of 0.558.
-PC1, which explains 32% of the variation in the data, effectively recapitulates the LES with a strong positive correlation with LMA, LDMC, and leaf thickness and a strong negative correlation with AN, gm, Vcmax and gs (Table 1).
+The first principal component axis (PC1), which explains 32% of the variation in these data, effectively recapitulates the LES with a strong positive correlation with LMA, LDMC, and leaf thickness and a strong negative correlation with AN, gm, Vcmax and gs (Table 1).
 This principle component varies significantly with habitat temperature (F(1,63) = 9.07, p = 0.004), but not with precipitation (F(1,63) = 1.22, p = 0.273).
-According to Muir et al., the opposite was true when S. juglandifolium was included in the data (i.e. precipitation was significant and not temperature) and they concluded that there was limited evidence of leaf trait–climate associations based on these results.
+According to Muir et al., the opposite was true when S. juglandifolium was included in the data (i.e. precipitation was significant and not temperature), and they concluded that there was limited evidence of leaf trait–climate associations based on these results.

 Interpretation of PLSR

 The PLSR for precipitation produced a model with a single predictive component that explains about 20% of the total variation in the data (Table 2, R2X(cum)) and about 42% of the variation in precipitation (Table 2, R2Y(cum)).
-Q2 is an important statistic generated by internal cross-validation that can indicate overfitting or poor predictive power of a model.
-In this case, Q2 is low (a value above 0.5 can be considered high), but close to R2Y, indicating low predictive power but a lack of overfitting (Eriksson et al. 2006).
+PLSR also includes an important statistic called Q2 that is generated by internal cross-validation, which indicates either overfitting or poor predictive power of a model.
+In this case study, Q2 is low (a value above 0.5 is considered high predictive power) suggesting low predictive power, but Q2 is also close to R2Y indicating that the lower predictive power might be due to a lack of overfitting (Eriksson et al. 2006).
 The significance of the model is determined by permutation and re-calculation of the R2Y and Q2 values.
-The p-values for R2Y and Q2 both indicate there is a highly significant, although weak, relationship between precipitation and leaf traits.
+Therefore, the p-values for R2Y and Q2 both indicate there is a highly significant, although weak, relationship between precipitation and leaf traits.

 For precipitation, the VIP scores and loadings show that LMA, LDMC, and leaf thickness are positively correlated with precipitation (Table 1).
 Plants living in wet climates have thicker, denser leaves compared to those living in dry climates.
 The loadings for the precipitation PLSR are similar to those for the first principle component, but without the strong tradeoffs with measures of photosynthetic capacity that are part of the LES.
 It is likely that the PCA regression for precipitation is not significant because photosynthetic traits are strongly loaded on PC1 and don’t actually vary with precipitation.

 The PLSR for temperature also produced a highly significant single component model with similar explanatory (R2Y) and predictive (Q2) power to the precipitation PLSR.
 VIP scores and predictive component loadings indicate a negative relationship between temperature and Vcmax, AN, WUE, Rdark and leaf thickness and a positive relationship with LDMC.
-Unlike the first principle component, physical leaf traits are not correlated on this predictive axis and there is a positive relationship between temperature and LDMC, but a slight negative relationship with thickness.
-Plants living in hotter climates therefore have more dense and thin leaves compared to plants from cooler climates.
+Unlike the first principle component, physical leaf traits are not correlated on this predictive axis and a positive relationship exists between temperature and LDMC, but a slight negative relationship with thickness.
+Plants living in hotter climates, therefore, have denser and thinner leaves compared to plants from cooler climates.

-If our question of interest is “are there leaf trait–climate associations?” then PLSR is an appropriate approach that tells us there is a small, but highly significant relationship between leaf traits and both precipitation and temperature.
+If our question of interest is “are there leaf trait–climate associations?”, then PLSR is an appropriate approach that tells us there is a small, but highly significant relationship between leaf traits and both precipitation and temperature.
 The main axis of co-variation with temperature is quite different from that with precipitation and neither are very similar to the main axis of overall variation (i.e. PC1).
 These differences are not surprising given that PCA is agnostic to habitat variables (temperature, precipitation) while PLSR is explicitly attempting to explain co-variation with habitat variables.